 Important Metrics To Consider

-Whether it is an organic post or a paid posts, clicks are an extremely important metric for you to follow.
+Whether it is an organic post or a paid post, clicks are an extremely important metric for you to follow.
 Different types of clicks include your CTR (Click Through Rate) and CPC (Cost Per Click).
 Your CTR has important factors on how many people see your post, or your reach.
-It directly effects your quality score, helps you understand the messages that are important to your audience, and can help you save money.
-A higher click through rate means you paid less per click.
+It directly affects your quality score, helps you understand the messages that are important to your audience, and can help you save money.
+A higher click-through rate means you paid less per click.
 If you are using Facebook, you can go to the business manager and see information about your clicks and adjust your content accordingly.

 Engagement is a very important metric because it shows you how many people are interacting with your content.
 The more engagement you have, the more users will see your post.
 If you have more people seeing your post, you are building your brand awareness and business in turn.